-Domain: E80 Part Removal

-Range: E24 Physical Man-Made Stuff

-Subproperty of: E11 Modification Event.
-P31 has modified (was modified by): E24 Physical Man-Made Stuff

-Scope note: This property identifies the E24 Physical Man-Made Stuff that was diminished by E80 Part diminished by a single Part Removal activity.

-Removal.

-Although a Part removal activity normally concerns only one item of Physical Man-Made Stuff, it is possible to imagine circumstances under which more than one item might be

-• the coffin of Tut Ankh Amun (E22) was diminished by The opening of the coffin of Tut Ankh Amun (E80)
+Domain: Range: Subproperty of: Quantification: E80 Part Removal E24 Physical Man-Made Stuff E11 Modification Event.
+P31 has modified (was modified by): E24 Physical Man-Made Stuff many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Stuff that was diminished by E80 Part Removal.
+Although a Part removal activity normally concerns only one item of Physical Man-Made Stuff, it is possible to imagine circumstances under which more than one item might be diminished by a single Part Removal activity.
+Examples: the coffin of Tut Ankh Amun (E22) was diminished by The opening of the coffin of Tut Ankh Amun (E80) P113 removed (was removed by)